dukelink/Baseramp/README.md

 ### What more is planned for the initial release?

-* Notes formatting, probably using simple markdown format
+* Notes formatting, probably using markdown format

-* Reports to support the initial set of application templates
+* Reporting for the initial set of applications

 * APIs to migrate data from popular cloud services